prettore/prettore.github.io/README.md

 # Prof. Paulo Rettore Website

-This repository contains the website for Prof. Paulo Rettore, a P.h.D in Computer Science and researcher at Fraunhofer FKIE in Germany.
+This repository contains the website (https://prettore.github.io/) of Prof. Paulo Rettore, a Ph.D. in Computer Science and researcher at Fraunhofer FKIE in Germany.

 ## Website Structure